 It’s a beautiful summer day and you decide to load up your horses for a day of fun in the neighboring county.
-A cold drink and blasting air conditioning help you stay cool, but do you consider how your horse is doing back in the horse trailer?
-Are they enjoying the drive like you …or baking in a virtual ‘oven on wheels?’
+A cold drink and blasting air conditioning help you stay cool, but do you consider what temp is too hot for horses in the back of the horse trailer?
+Are they enjoying the drive like you… or are they baking in a virtual ‘oven on wheels?’

-Traveling with your horse in a horse trailer can be dangerous if they become over heated and dehydrated.
-We spoke with Dr. Alexandra Tracey DVM, DACVS-LA of Palmetto Equine Veterinary Services in Townville, South Carolina to learn what you should do to ensure that your horse is safe traveling on these hot summer days.
+Traveling with your horse in a horse trailer can be dangerous if they become overheated and dehydrated.
+To get our readers the most accurate and scientifically backed information, we spoke with Dr. Alexandra Tracey DVM, DACVS-LA of Palmetto Equine Veterinary Services in Townville, South Carolina.
+Dr. Tracey shares with us what you should do to ensure that your horse is safe traveling on these hot summer days.

 Dr. Tracey stressed that it is very important to make sure your horse is hydrated even before they step foot on the trailer.
 She explained, “Before loading your horse for a trip on a hot day, I suggest giving an oral electrolyte supplement.”

 This could be in the form of a gel or a paste and administered similar to a dewormer.
 Or, you can also find powdered electrolyte supplements that can be placed in a syringe with water and squirted into the horse’s mouth.